charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Midterm2019.md

     const someMoreInfo = await SomeOtherAsyncAwaitFunc();;
     // Store return values in a structure such as an Array.
 }
+// Send back a respose to main that contains at least an appropriate subset of the values returned from the functions in the loop.
 ```

 Of course, this code is not valid, you need to call the appropriate functions and handle their return values.

 ## Get Started

-We have spent a lot of time learning how to automate steps in our work, so I'll ask you to start again from the beginning again.
+Here are few steps you should take as you start work on the midterm proper.

-- Update JsObjects and Pristine Lubuntu
+- Update Pristine Lubuntu (update-all) and update the npm global packages (ncu -g).
+- Update JsObjects
 - Navigate back to your repository
-- Branch: **midterm**
+- Create a branch called **midterm** based on your most recent work.
 - Folder: **midterm**
   - This will probably mean renaming your working folder to **midterm**:
   - For instance: **git mv week04-docker-compose midterm**